-During the second quarter of 2024, the Company exchanged approximately \$229.4 million of aggregate principal amount of its outstanding 6.50% Exchangeable Senior Notes in private exchange transactions for an exchange value of approximately \$410 million.
+During the second and third quarters of 2024, the Company exchanged approximately \$229.7 million of aggregate principal amount of its outstanding 6.50% Exchangeable Senior Notes in private exchange transactions for an exchange value of approximately \$410 million.
 The consideration consisted of cash and shares of GEO common stock.
 Refer to Note 10 - Debt of the Notes to Unaudited Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information.